-- (a) West Zone. - West Central Zone-The season for Canada geese may extend for 30 days.
+- (a) West Zone.
+(1) West Central Zone-The season for Canada geese may extend for 30 days.
 In the Lac Qui Parle Zone, the season will close after 30 days or when 16,000 birds have been harvested, whichever occurs first.
-Throughout the West Central Zone, the daily bag limit is 1 Canada goose.
+Throughout the West Central Zone, the daily bag limit is 1 Canada goose. - (2) Remainder of West Zone-The season for Canada geese may extend for 40 days.
+The daily bag limit is 1 Canada - (b) Northwest Zone-The season for Canada geese may extend for 40 days.
+The daily bag limit is 1 Canada goose. - (c) Remainder of the State-The season for Canada geese may extend for 70 days.
+The daily bag limit is 2 Canada - (d) Special Late Canada Goose Season-An experimental special

-(2) Remainder of West Zone-The season for Canada geese may extend for 40 days.
-The daily bag limit is 1 Canada daily bag limit is 5 Canada geese, except in the Southeast Goose Zone, where the daily bag limit is 2.
+Canada goose season of up to 10 days may be held in December, except in the West Central and Lac Qui Parle Goose zones.
+During the special season, the daily bag limit is 5 Canada geese, except in the Southeast Goose Zone, where the daily bag limit is 2.